 - shares in companies and other securities equivalent to shares in companies, partnerships and other businesses, and share certificates;

-- bonds and other debt instruments, including certificates for such securities; and
+- bonds and other debt instruments, including certificates for securities of this kind; and

-- any other securities of which securities as mentioned above can be acquired or sold, or give rise to a cash settlement the amount of which is fixed with securities, currencies, interest rates or returns, commodities indexes or other indexes, or targets as reference;
+- any other securities of which the securities mentioned above can be acquired or sold, or that give rise to a cash settlement the amount of which is fixed with securities, currencies, interest rates or returns, commodities indexes or other indexes, or targets as a reference;

 - units in collective investment schemes;